chirag6451/react_hooks/README.md

 - Maintains consistent naming conventions across your codebase.
 - Provides helpful warnings without blocking your workflow.

+### 4. ⏰ Git Reminders
+✅ **Purpose**: Encourage regular commits and notify about uncommitted changes.

+**Why it matters**:
+- Prevents accidental code loss by reminding developers to commit frequently.
+- Helps maintain a clean Git history with smaller, more focused commits.
+- Notifies about uncommitted changes before starting work.
+- Alerts when your branch is behind the remote, preventing merge conflicts.

 ## Overview

-React Build Git Hooks is a powerful, zero-configuration solution that enforces three critical practices in your React projects:
+React Build Git Hooks is a powerful, zero-configuration solution that enforces four critical practices in your React projects:

-1. **Build Verification**: Automatically builds all React apps in your repository before commits/pushes to catch build errors early
+1. **Build Verification**: Automatically builds all React apps in your repository before each commit to ensure they compile successfully.
-2. **Security Checks**: Ensures sensitive files (like `.env`, `node_modules`) are properly added to `.gitignore`
+2. **Security Checks**: Ensures sensitive files (like `.env`, `node_modules`) are properly added to `.gitignore`.
-3. **Lowercase Suggestions**: Provides friendly warnings when file names and import statements don't use lowercase, without blocking your workflow
+3. **Lowercase Suggestions**: Provides friendly warnings when file names and import statements don't use lowercase, without blocking your workflow.
+4. **Git Reminders**: Encourages regular commits and notifies about uncommitted changes to prevent code loss.

 This helps teams maintain high-quality code and prevents accidental exposure of sensitive information.

 ## Features

-- **Auto-detection**: Automatically finds all React apps in your repository
+- **Build Verification**: Automatically builds all React apps in your repository before each commit to ensure they compile successfully.
-- **Smart Building**: Runs the appropriate build command for each app (`build:dev` or `build`)
-- **Security**: Checks and updates `.gitignore` to include sensitive files and directories
+- **Gitignore Check**: Verifies that your `.gitignore` file contains essential patterns to prevent sensitive files from being committed.
-- **Lowercase Suggestions**: Provides friendly warnings for non-lowercase file names and import statements
+- **Lowercase Suggestions**: Provides friendly warnings when file names and import statements don't use lowercase, without blocking your workflow.
-- **Prevention**: Blocks commits/pushes if any build fails
+- **Git Reminders**: Encourages regular commits and notifies about uncommitted changes to prevent code loss.
-- **Easy Distribution**: Simple to install and share with your team
+- **Easy Installation**: Simple installation process for both new and existing projects.
-- **Cross-Platform**: Works on macOS, Linux, and Windows
+- **Module-Agnostic**: Works with both CommonJS and ES Module projects.
+- **Easy Updates**: Simple update mechanism to get the latest features and bug fixes.
+- **Uninstallation Option**: Clean removal process if you no longer want to use the hooks.

 ## Table of Contents